sunisho/shomediablog/content/post/first-post-bookshelf.md

 I'm using [Hugo](https://gohugo.io/), [AWS](https://aws.amazon.com/) (S3 and Cloudfront), and [Namecheap](https://www.namecheap.com/) to generate, publish and host my blog.

+You can see my [GitHub profile](https://www.github.com/sunisho) to see my Hugo source files.

 To learn Hugo and AWS, I went through a tutorial that had me build a bookshelf.
 I used that opportunity to feature all of the books I read in 2016.

 I read more books this year than I have in the past decade (around 35), and I attribute that to two things: